NativeScript/firebase/packages/firebase-firestore/README.md

 	});
 ```

-If you need to remove a specific property with a document, rather than the document itself, you can use the delete method on the FieldValue class:
+- To remove a specific property from a document, rather than the document itself, call the [delete]() method on the [FieldValue class]():

 ```ts
 import { firebase } from '@nativescript/firebase-core';